mxagar/spark_big_data_guide/02_Spark/README.md

 docker exec spark-local free -h
 # or
 docker stats spark-local

+# To enter the container, e.g., to check the logs
+docker exec -it spark-local bash
 ```

 Code to check that the cluster is running, `test_spark.ipynb`: